yiransheng/yiransheng.github.io/posts/vpn.md

 ### Project Overview

 A little bit of house keeping upfront.
 Up until this point, we have been putting everything inside `lib.rs`.
 It's time to factor out various building blocks, roughly into their respective types and purposes.
-This is the file structure under `src`:
+This is the new file structure under `src`:

 ```text
 src/